FAQ: Train the Gut for Gravel

 Rethinking Mobility: Misconceptions Debunked

-Understanding mobility can unlock more of your athletic potential.
+Understanding athlete mobility training can unlock more of your potential.
 It is not about throwing in random stretches and the occasional yoga class—it’s about being intentional.
 Move through full ranges of motion, strengthen the positions you struggle with, and make mobility training a non-negotiable part of your routine.
 The goal?
 Not just to feel “loose,” but to be strong, stable, and ready for every rep, race, and workout.